Love the smell of freshly baked bread in the morning?

-Some machines come with kneading paddles that are notorious for ripping large holes in the base of the loaf, whilst others have paddles that can be removed before cooking.
+Some machines come with kneading paddles that are notorious for ripping large holes in the base of the loaf, and others have paddles that can be removed before baking.

 Variety of Settings

-If you want the flexibility of testing many different loaves, it’s best to choose a machine that has the options built-in.
-Trust us, it’s a LOT easier than going off-piste.
+If you want the flexibility of testing many different loaves, it’s best to choose a bread machine that has these options built-in.
+It takes a lot of the guesswork out of baking your favorite breads.

 Thankfully, these days, bread machines are piling on the settings to the point where we are spoiled for choice.
-All of the featured machines below are well equipped.
+As a result, all of the featured machines we have included in our reviews below are well equipped.